 Increased user count

 Weekly signup rates are at an all-time high at LocalCoinSwap.
-With the world on lockdown, and other P2P platforms disenfranchising their users en-masse through account lockings, slow customer support times, and onerous privacy-invading KYC processes, people are always looking for better options.
+With the world on lockdown, and other P2P platforms disenfranchising their users en-masse through account lockings, and slow customer support times, people are always looking for better options.
 We have seen several top traders in various regions move part or all their trading activities to LocalCoinSwap in response to this, and we are improving the platforms and processes to pave the way for more to do the same.

 Since the start of the ongoing pandemic, the weekly signup rate has increased by over 100%.